How to Design a Pre-employment Skill Assessment Test

 Secure with Proctoring

 Remote testing needs trust.
-Proctoring catches cheats—like sneaky tab switches—ensuring results are legit.
+Proctoring catches cheats like sneaky tab switches, which ensures results are legit.
 For a sales role, this confirms negotiation skills are real, not Googled.
 Without it, you’re gambling on honesty.
 Secure systems give HR confidence, letting candidates test anywhere while keeping the process tight and reliable.

 Get Instant Analytics